855-MD-BHIPP

 855-632-4477 M-F 9AM-5PM

-In response to the unprecedented challenges created by the COVID-19 pandemic, BHIPP has launched a series of interactive, web-based learning sessions called BHIPP Resilience Breaks.
+BHIPP has launched a series of interactive, web-based learning sessions called BHIPP Resilience Breaks.
 These sessions are a virtual space for pediatric primary care and behavioral health providers to connect, learn and share about strategies, practices and resources to promote mental health and resilience among children and families as well as providers.
 Free CME and CEU credit is available for participation.

 See below for recordings, slides and resources from each BHIPP Resilience Break session.

-For questions, please call the BHIPP line at 855-MD-BHIPP (632-4477) or email Jami-Lin Williams
+For questions, please call the BHIPP line at 855-MD-BHIPP (632-4477) or email [email protected]

 Session 1: Healthy Routines & Strategies to Support Families Working & Learning from Home